slowernews/wisdom-tldr/README.md

 Managing is delegating.
 Your speed as a manager is the speed of the team.

-Your productivity as a manager is measured as the productivity of your team.
+> *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.
+If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.'*

 > *'A manager should make himself 2 questions a day:<br>
-- «What is important to accomplish?» (where are you going)<br>
+«What is important to accomplish?» (where are you going)<br>
-- «Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
+«Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
 The speed that you offload your stuff will be the speed of your team.'*

 > *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*